charlesfrw/tennis-prediction/README.md

 5. Follow the program prompts or instructions to interact with the data and perform the desired task.
 Feel free to explore and modify the code to suit your specific needs.
 Contributions and suggestions are welcome.

+# Note:

+The programs assume that the necessary data files are located in the specified directory (/Users/charles/Desktop/TENNIS/tennis_atp-master).
+Adjust the file paths in each .py accordingly to your files location...

+The Data Extractor Program (5) will create a .csv in a specified directory (/Users/charles/Desktop/TENNIS/Data).
+Adjust it as you wish.
+The same file will be used by the Preprocessing Program so make sure to update the file path there as well.

++ I learned coding by myself, and also used some IA tools to improve my codes, please report me any error or issues if you find some, and feel free to complete/upgrade my work.

 # Credits
-The programs in this repository utilize the tennis database provided by Jeff Sackmann.
+The programs in this repository utilize the tennis database (tennis_atp-master) provided by Jeff Sackmann.
 I would like to express my gratitude to Jeff Sackmann for his valuable contribution to the tennis community by offering an high quality database.

 # License
 This project is licensed under the MIT License.